 Colossians 2: 10 “And you are complete in Him, who is the head of all authority and power.”

 No person on earth is capable of making you whole.
 You cannot complement your weaknesses with someone else you think is stronger.
-You are not a “half” of someone else.
+You are not “half” of someone else.
 Jesus is the only One who can complete you and make you whole.
-Jesus gives you peace in the midst of a storm and takes away fear.
-Jesus understands weakness as He was flesh and blood and had to pray in times of weakness.
-He overcame His weakness by not giving in and faced the fear of death to overcome death by His sacrificed life and death.
+Jesus gives you peace in the midst of a storm and drives away fear.
+Jesus understands weakness as He was flesh and blood.
+He had to pray in times of His weakness.
+He overcame death by His sacrificed life and death on the cross.
 Jesus is the firstborn from death and our High Priest through His sacrifice.

-You can complement someone only once you are made whole through Jesus Christ.
+You can complement someone once you are made whole through Jesus Christ.
 There is no more male or female, Jew or Gentile – we are all one in Christ.
-When you live your life through Jesus, God sees you as an individual whole person, a temple for God to dwell in through the Holy Spirit.
+Through Jesus, God sees you as an individual whole person, a temple for God to dwell in through the Holy Spirit.